hrishim/mail_chat/README.md

 ### Prerequisites
 1. **NVIDIA GPU**: A CUDA-capable NVIDIA GPU with sufficient VRAM (minimum 16GB recommended)
-2. **Docker with NVIDIA Container Runtime**: Required for running the NIM container
+2. **Docker with NVIDIA Container Runtime**: Required for running the NIM containers
 3. **Python 3.10+**: Required for running the application
 4. **NVIDIA Driver**: Latest NVIDIA driver compatible with CUDA
-5. **Storage**: At least 20GB free disk space for the model and container
+5. **Storage**: At least 20GB free disk space for the models and containers
+6. **Internet Connection**: Required only for initial container downloads and NGC authentication

 ### Dependencies
 This project uses several key dependencies:
 - **LangChain Core**: Core abstractions and interfaces
 - **LangChain Community**: Community-maintained integrations including FAISS vector store
-- **NVIDIA AI Endpoints**: For NV-Embed-QA model access
+- **NVIDIA AI Endpoints**: For running NV-Embed-QA model locally through NIM
 - **FAISS-CPU**: For efficient vector storage and retrieval
 - **Python-Magic**: For file type detection
 - **Python-Dotenv**: For secure environment variable management